TJKoury/Cult_DAO_Proposal_Celestrak/README.md

 20. How would funding from Cult benefit you or your cause?

-    **Currently the non-profit has no funding and is looking for a sponsor.
-Taking funding from governments, VCs, corporations would come with strings attached.**
+    **Taking funding from governments, VCs, corporations would come with strings attached.**

 21. Can you list the main contact from your project?